Content MarketingSocial Media & Influencer Marketing

 Set a Default Social Media Image

-I also install and configure a default social image using the Yoast’s SEO WordPress plugin.
-While Facebook doesn’t guarantee they’ll utilize the image that you specify, I don’t see them ignore them too often.
+I also installed and configured a default social image using the Rank Math SEO plugin.
+While Facebook doesn’t guarantee that they’ll use the image you specify, I don’t see them ignore it very often.
+Navigate to Titles & Meta > Global Meta and scroll down to the OpenGraph Thumbnail where you can upload a default image.

 Add a Tip for Your WordPress Users